stevenc49/stevenc49.github.io/pages/journal.md

 Tips for leetcoding:
 - Use Forest app for timeboxing leetcode.
 - Use space repetition to rework old problems in leetcode.

+Other ideas:
+- keep track of submission by problems
+- track myshopify stores and copy products

 ### May 19